original painting

 BARRY WILSON

 “My aim with this set of pictures has been to emulate a faint image in an antique mirror or a creased and faded much-loved photo.
-I believe the delicate, fragile beauty of the gold leaf finish belies the somewhat brutal techniques I employ.
-These include using industrial spray guns, scouring pads and water jets, scrubbing back the layers of paint to reveal the gold leaf base which seems to give the structure/framework of the painting.
-I believe the result is a vibrant and edgy captured moment; contemporary and beautiful.” – Barry Wilson, Artist
+The gold leaf finish adds a delicate, fragile beauty that contrasts with the somewhat brutal techniques I employ.” – Barry Wilson

 Barry Wilson say of his artwork ‘I always use gold leaf in my paintings.
 I love the sense of history/age it gives.
 A lot of layers are created over time and then I excavate to reveal the memories.
 I’ve been experimenting a lot with chinoiserie wallpaper especially old hand-painted styles, with layers of paint and wallpaper underneath and on top.
 Lots of memories and I feel the paintings in this show encapsulate that with the portraits eerily surfacing through the pattern, giving a real sense of past – a fading memory I’m always experimenting and trying to come up with new ways of portraying my obsession with fading memories.